-- 3. The main changes are: - the separate children's and community care procedures have been brought more closely together into a common framework.
+- 3. These Regulations, together with the matching set on services for adults (The Social Services Complaints Procedure) (Wales) Regulations 2005) and the associated guidance, will have the effect of putting into place a new framework for handling complaints in local authority social services.
+The main changes are: - the separate children's and community care procedures have been brought more closely together into a common framework.
 To provide a single volume of guidance covering all complaints about social services.
-In the Regulations, unnecessary differences have been eliminated wherever possible, although of course the differences required by the two pieces of primary legislation have been retained; - the new Regulations extend the duties on local authorities to safeguard and promote the welfare of the service user in the way they handle complaints.
-There are new duties to ascertain and take into account the user's wishes and feelings; - both complaints procedures now have the same three-stage process.
-(This has been achieved by introducing into the children's procedure a clear, time limited first stage giving a chance for informal local resolution); - the Regulations put all of the time-scales for handling complaints on a statutory footing and require authorities to keep complainants informed about progress with their complaint;
+In the Regulations, unnecessary differences have been eliminated wherever possible, although of course the differences required by the two pieces of primary legislation have been retained; - both sets of Regulations strengthen the duties on local authorities to operate their complaints procedures in a way, which will safeguard and promote the welfare of the service user concerned; - both complaints procedures now have the same three stages.
+This has been achieved by introducing into the children's procedure a clear, time limited first stage giving a chance for local resolution;

-- the Regulations provide arrangements for managing complex situations where there are concurrent investigations by, for instance, the police, the Care Standards Inspectorate for Wales (CSIW) or the Care Councils; and - in perhaps the biggest single change, the Regulations introduce an independent stage where local consideration has failed to secure resolution of the matter.
+- the Regulations put all of the time-scales for handling complaints on a statutory footing.
+They require authorities to keep complainants informed of progress with their complaint; - the scope of the Children Act 1989 procedure has been extended to services under Part IV (care and supervision) and Part V (protection of children) of that Act: - the Regulations provide arrangements for managing complex situations where there are concurrent investigations by for instance the police, the Care Standards Inspectorate for Wales (CSIW) or the Care Council; and - in perhaps the biggest single change, the Regulations introduce an independent stage where local consideration has failed to secure resolution of the matter.
 Under the old arrangements, the local authority convened a panel hearing with, typically, one of the three members being independent.
-Under the new arrangements, complainants will still have the same right to a panel hearing, but both the membership and the convening arrangements will be wholly separate from the complained against authority. - 4.
-It has been the intention since the passage of the 2003 Act to build clearer links between the social services and NHS procedures.
-The social services guidance sets out new arrangements for links between the two procedures, arrangements, which it is proposed will be given the force of Regulation when the NHS Regulations are made. - 5.
-The Regulations and guidance set out new arrangements for links between local authorities and the CSIW and, through the guidance, the same principles have been extended to cover links with other complaints procedures in local government.
+Under the new arrangements, complainants will still have the same right to a panel hearing but both the membership and the convening arrangements will be wholly separate from the complained against authority. - 4.
+The Regulations and guidance set out new arrangements for links between local authorities and the CSIW and, through the guidance, the same principles have been extended to cover links with other complaints procedures in the NHS, education and other local authority services.
 Together, these changes will represent a major step towards a seamless complaints service for users of public services in Wales.